b3nk4n/b3nk4n.github.io/_tabs/learning.md

 ## Books

 Reading technical books is one of my passions.
-I'm strongly taking advnantage of great resources such as O'Reilly Online Learning Enterprise provided via IBM, or individual books that I bought myself from Amazon.
+I'm strongly taking advantage of great resources such as O'Reilly Online Learning Enterprise provided via IBM, or individual books that I bought myself from Amazon.
 And to be honest, many great books are just a few clicks away when spending a few minutes searching on Google or GitHub.